Aashima02/Exercise-09-Shift-registers-using-verilog-/README.md

 ![image](https://user-images.githubusercontent.com/36288975/172337366-540cc45e-11fe-4cce-9503-560dc704bc7d.png)
 FIGURE -01
-erial-In Parallel-Out shift Register (SIPO) –
+Serial-In Parallel-Out shift Register (SIPO) –
 The shift register, which allows serial input (one bit after the other through a single data line) and produces a parallel output is known as Serial-In Parallel-Out shift register.

 The logic circuit given below shows a serial-in-parallel-out shift register.
 The circuit consists of four D flip-flops which are connected.
 The clear (CLR) signal is connected in addition to the clock signal to all the 4 flip flops in order to RESET them.
 The output of the first flip flop is connected to the input of the next flip flop and so on.
 All these flip-flops are synchronous with each other since the same clock signal is applied to each flip flop.